tytydraco/yessleep/out/My_sister_went_cave_exploring_She_returned_with_an_awful_request_PART_2.md

 "You were there for a few hours.
 You couldn't have crawled too deep."

 "No. Time is different down there.
-I knew you wouldn't understand."
+I knew you wouldn't understand.
+You need to be there, I thought, Jude... that I was hearing my heartbeat, but it was the Earth's..."

 The food had gone cold.
 All was cold and bland.
 The house was still.
 Nothing mattered to me anymore.